Frederick Christian, Elector of Saxony

-Frederick Christian (Friedrich Christian; 5 September 1722 – 17 December 1763) was the Prince-Elector of Saxony for fewer than three months in 1763.
+Frederick Christian (Friedrich Christian; 5 September 1722 – 17 December 1763) was the Prince-Elector of Saxony for 73 days in 1763.
 He was a member of the House of Wettin.
-He was the third but eldest surviving son of Frederick Augustus II, Prince-Elector of Saxony and King of Poland, by his wife, Maria Josepha of Austria.
+He was the third but eldest surviving son of Frederick Augustus II, Prince-Elector of Saxony and King of Poland (as Augustus III), by his wife, Maria Josepha of Austria.

 Early life

 A weak child since his birth, he suffered paralysis in one foot and was dependent on wheelchairs early in life.
 In a well-known portrait, which shows his Wettin and Wittelsbach relatives around him, he appears in his wheelchair.
-Today, this painting is shown in the Schloss Nymphenburg.
+Today, this painting is shown in the Nymphenburg Palace.
 His mother tried repeatedly to induce him to take monastic vows and renounce his succession rights in favour of his younger brothers, but he refused.

 The early deaths of his two older brothers, Frederick Augustus (1721), who was stillborn, and Joseph Augustus (1728), made him the heir to the throne.
-When his father died, on 5 October 1763, Frederick Christian succeeded him as Elector.
+When his father died, on 5 October 1763, Frederick Christian succeeded him as elector.

 Even before, Frederick Christian had written in his diary: "Princes exist for their subjects, not subjects for their princes.
 His subjects' wealth, public credit and a well-standing army make up the true happiness of a prince," thereby openly declaring himself open to the ideas of the Age of Enlightenment.
 He was also known for his considerable musical talent.